-- 5.1.1 site area:

-- 5.2.3 street surveillance (except where located on a lot with secondary street or right of way access); and

-- 5.3.1 outdoor living areas.
+- 5.2.3 street surveillance (except where located on a lot with secondary street or right of way access); and - 5.3.1 outdoor living areas.

-The development of an ancillary dwelling should not preclude the single house from meeting the open space and outdoor living area requirements.
+The development of an ancillary dwelling should not preclude the primary dwelling from meeting the open space and outdoor living area requirements.